ES2Spring2019-ComputinginEngineering/final-project-galuppo-molitor-final-project/README.md

 # Analysis and Visualization of Birthweight Data

-The objective of this project was to create a tool for visualizing and analyzing a complex, large, and multidimensional dataset through skills in python to make it more understandable with graphing, statistics, and significance testing.
+The objective of this project was to create a tool for visualizing and analyzing a complex, large, and multidimensional dataset to make it more understandable.

-The dataset we chose to demonstate this on considers the factors that propose risk on birth weight, giving the project an interesting biomedical application.
-This particular dataset was strong in that it had a large number of datapoints (~200) and considered many different associated risks observable in a pregnant mothers that can be compared statistically.
+The dataset we chose to demonstate this on considers the factors that may propose risk on birth weight.
+This particular dataset was strong in that it had a large number of datapoints (~200) and considered various different associated variables observable in a pregnant mothers that can be compared statistically.

 These variables included:
 - Mother’s age